Estate planning is not just for the wealthy; your assets may be sentimental, valuable or both and need distributing after your death.

 Downton & Ali Associates are experienced in Estate Planning.
 Arranging a Will allows you to direct how your assets are to be dealt with after your death.
 Our specialists will help you determine the following:

 Will writing is not part of the Openwork offering and is offered in our own right.
-Openwork Limited accepts no responsibility for this aspect of our business.
+The Openwork Partnership accepts no responsibility for this aspect of our business.

 Will Writing is not regulated by the Financial Conduct Authority